 Conclusion

 You now have Yarn Berry installed on Debian using the officially recommended Corepack method.
-With corepack prepare yarn@stable --activate, you installed the latest Yarn version and can now use yarn set version to pin specific versions per-project.
-Furthermore, the yarn init -2 command creates modern projects with the packageManager field, while yarn dlx lets you run one-off commands without global installs.
-For existing projects, yarn up --interactive provides an easy way to keep dependencies current.
-To continue building your development environment, consider exploring installing Git on Debian for version control or setting up Flatpak on Debian for containerized desktop applications.
+The corepack prepare yarn@stable --activate command installed the latest Yarn version, and you can use yarn set version to pin specific versions per-project.
+The yarn init -2 command creates modern projects with the packageManager field, while yarn dlx lets you run one-off commands without global installs.
+For existing projects, yarn up --interactive provides a convenient way to review and apply dependency updates.
+To continue building your development environment, consider installing Git on Debian for version control or setting up Visual Studio Code on Debian for a full-featured JavaScript IDE.